airbnb/streamalert/docs/source/rules.rst

 matchers
 ~~~~~~~~

-``matchers`` define the conditions that must be satisfied before rule is evaluated.
+``matchers`` is optional; it defines conditions that must be satisfied in order for the rule to be evaluated.
 This serves two purposes:

 * To extract common logic from rules, which improves readability and writability
 * To ensure necessary conditions are met before full analysis of an incoming record